mobile-cloud-computing/spartial-frontendv2/Readme.md

-# Running Guide for Spatial Frontend v2
+# Installation guide and usage instructions for the SPATIAL Dashboard (Front-end)

 This guide provides a step-by-step approach to running the Spatial Frontend v2 application.
 It covers running the application locally using Node.js and npm, using Docker for containerized deployment, automating the deployment on a target VM using Ansible, and setting up a continuous deployment workflow with GitHub Actions.